What should I expect in my courses?

 Practicals (often referred to as “labs”) allow for group work or work with partners depending on the nature of the course.
 Some courses include a two- or three-hour practical every other week.

-For more details information on your courses, upper-year courses and academic policies, please refer to the Academic Calendar.
+For more detailed information on your courses, upper-year courses and academic policies, please refer to the Academic Calendar.